Rural Health Clinics

 Any area that is not in a U.S. Census-designated "urbanized area" is considered rural.

-To see if your location is in a rural area you can use the Rural Assistance Center´s Am I Rural?
+To see if your location is in a rural area you can use the to Rural Health Information Hub's Am I Rural?

 Eligible clinics must be in a rural area designated or updated within the last four years by the U.S. Health Resources and Services Administration.
 There are four types of shortage areas that qualify: